-The Commonwealth Grants Commission was established in 1933 with the task of providing advice to the Commonwealth on the payment of special grants to States in recognition of these fiscal differences.
+The CGC was established in 1933 with the task of providing advice to the Commonwealth on the payment of special grants to States in recognition of these fiscal differences.
 Early in its existence, the Commission developed its principle for determining a special grant as being that amount necessary to make it possible for a State to function at a standard not appreciably below that of other States.

 In practical terms, this meant that the Commonwealth, under advice from the Commission, would recognise the favours and constraints placed upon States by the arbitrary nature of their borders in providing them with financial assistance.
 The outcome of this policy, known as horizontal fiscal equalisation, is that all Australians can expect to receive a comparable level of schooling, access to hospitals, justice services, transport infrastructure and public housing availability, regardless of what State they reside in.